WeblateOrg/weblate/docs/user/profile.rst

 By default, this will show the components of projects you are watching, cross-referenced with your preferred languages.
-You can switch to different views using the drop-down menu on the highlighted button.
+You can switch to different views using the navigation tabs.

 .. image:: ../images/dashboard-dropdown.png

-The drop-down will have several options:
+The tabs will show several options:

 - :guilabel:`All projects` will show translation status of all projects on the Weblate instance.